 In 1895, Buffalo Bill laid out the town of Cody.
 The Old Trail Town honors that past with a Wyoming saloon frequented by Butch Cassidy’s “Hole-in-the-Wall Gang”.
 Visitors will find an additional 28 cabins sourced within 125 miles of Cody.
 The grave of Jeremiah Johnson is located at the Old Trail Town, a local character featured in a 1972 movie starring Robert Redford.

-Located at 1831 Demaris Dr. Open daily during the season (mid-May to September 30) from 8 a.m. – 6 p.m.
+Located at 1831 Demaris Dr. Open daily during the season (mid-May to September 30) from 8 a.m. to 6 p.m.
 Adult admission is $12 and kids (6 to 12) enter for $6 with those 5 and younger entering for free.

 Cody Nite Rodeo